 Mark: “Relax Jay you have your whole career ahead of you.
 Your already 5 years ahead of me.
 What’s the rush?
 Keep working hard and be patient.
 It will happen.”

 It was easy for him to say.
 I was on an assistant’s income while trying to buy my own gear and living in an inner city Baltimore 2-level studio apartment.
 My roommate and I called it “Urban Studios,” but we should have called it “A Small Studio In The Hood.”
-If it wasn’t thoughts of my career that kept me awake at night, it was burglars, cops, gunshots, and Bo Jackson on the corner wearing a dress while holding court with a transgender dressed like a librarian.
+If it wasn’t thoughts of my career that kept me awake at night, it was burglars, cops, gunshots, and people holding court on the corner at all hours.
 Ahh, the early years.

 I was indeed a young man in a hurry.
 Above is a photo of another anxious young photographer who assisted me on a magazine shoot.
 We talked about the buzz over star photographers under the age of 20.
 The conversation went something like this:

 Me: “Yeah I read about that guy.
 I found it interesting at some of the jealous comments people wrote online about his work.
 He is a talented prodigy.
 People can’t get upset about that.”

 JN: “I was bummed to find out his age.
 I am already 21 and I want to be that busy.”

 WAIT!
 Hold your horses!
 Do you know how ironic that sounded?
 It could have been the same words out of my own mouth 10 years ago.
-JN had no idea what I was thinking.
 The similarity stunned me and I was not able to reply with the smooth words of Mark Lee.
 Sometimes it’s hard to give advice.
 After assisting in Baltimore and years shooting in the Bay Area, I’m still working hard.
 Still have some anxiety, and still enjoying the journey.

 Part 2 of AYMIAH: